berkeley-scf/scf-databases-2025/session2.md

     where tag = 'python' )
 ```

 ## Challenges: Joins, set operations, grouping and subqueries

+If you'd like to, use a Chatbot to explore some of these questions, trying to elicit the different ways to set up the query.
+But my suggestion is to reinforce your own understanding by trying to produce the query on your own.
+After that, checking with a Chatbot could be a good strategy.

 1. Find all the questions that have answers using:
    - a join
-   - a subquery
+   - a subquery (or `with`)
    - a set operation

 2. Find all the questions that have no answers using:
    - a join
-   - a subquery
+   - a subquery (or `with`)
    - a set operation

 3. Find the 10 most popular tags for unanswered questions.
-There are a variety of ways to do this using subqueries.
+There are a variety of ways to do this using subqueries or `with`.
-Feel free to start by figuring out how to do it using views.